 Psychopathology.
 Ethical Principles of Guidance and Counselling.
 Ethics mean moral principles that control or influence a person’s behaviour a philosophical discipline that is concerned with human conduct and moral decision making.

 A mantra for metacognition State the learning problem with some specificity: identify what you want to know and what you want to do with that knowledgeChoose strategies to solve the learning problem—draw upon your own prior knowledge and the knowledge of othersObserve how you used the strategies—keep a learning journal or blogEvaluate the results: What worked?
 What didn’t work?
 Rinse and repeat: Apply successful strategies to new learning problems.
 Thomas Szasz: The Right to Take Drugs.

 “It detracts from the idea that trauma in childhood is a very very powerful predictor of serious problems like experiencing psychotic events in adult life, so of course the brain is involved and of course genes are involved, but not very much, and an excessive focus on those issues takes us away from these very important social factors” Unemployment and childhood trauma are to blame for many mental disorders Photo: Alamy Almost half of adults will suffer from a mental health condition at some stage in their life and more than a third of GP surgery consultations are due to mental problems.

 One in four people have been diagnosed with some type of mental health problem - most commonly depression.
-In addition, 18 per cent said they had suffered from such illness, but never been diagnosed.
 Mind the Bump - Mindfulness and how the brain works.
 TEDxSunsetPark - Diana Winston - The Practice of Mindfulness.
 Ruby Wax on Mindfulness.
 Why Aren't We Teaching You Mindfulness.
 DrugFacts: Treatment Approaches for Drug Addiction.
 NOTE: This fact sheet discusses research findings on effective treatment approaches for drug abuse and addiction.

 Ideally, teaching kids how to think critically becomes an integral part of your approach, no matter what subject you teach.
 But if you're just getting started, here are some concrete ways you can begin leveraging your students' critical-thinking skills in the classroom and beyond.
 1. Questions, questions, questions.
 Questioning is at the heart of critical thinking, so you want to create an environment where intellectual curiosity is fostered and questions are encouraged.
 In the beginning stages, you may be doing most of the asking to show your students the types of questions that will lead to higher-level thinking and understanding.
 2.